jxc136/Skill-Chalenges/brief/read_speed_brief.md

 >  *  Testing a string above 12000 words but below 24000, that is not a multiple of 200 : Test for a string that displays hours and minutes and seconds

 > _Test Case Eight_
->  *  Testing a string above 12000 words but below 24000, that is not a multiple of 200 : Test for a string that displays hours and minutes and seconds
+>  *  Testing a string that is between 12000 and 12199 words: Test for a string that displays hours and seconds but not minutes

 > These are examples of the method being called with particular arguments, and
 > what the method should return in each situation.